Scientists suggest 'fist bumping' reduces bacteria transfer

 To read more about unusual ways that bacteria can spread from person to person read our blog post on team sports, and the transference of bacteria amongst players.

 As with all things in life, I believe that there is a balance to be struck.
 Exposure to certain levels of bacteria and other microbes is important to the development of a strong immune system, so to live in an overly ‘sanitized’ environment would potentially be detrimental.
 However, ensuring that we wash our hands after preparing food, or going to the toilet are common sense measures to limit the risk of pathogenic bacteria spreading.
 Topping up your friendly bacteria is another sensible approach in the ‘fight’ against contagious infections/microbes.
 Having strong colonies of beneficial bacteria in the digestive tract gives pathogenic strains of bacteria less opportunity to flourish and become problematic

-So, perhaps you could be advised to limit skin to skin contact in the form of either hand-shaking or hugging with people that you know to be unwell at the time you see them.
+So, perhaps you could limit skin to skin contact in the form of either hand-shaking or hugging with people that you know to be unwell at the time you see them.
 But, to limit this kind of contact as a general rule would seem a bit of a shame to me, when human contact is so important to both our emotional and physical health.

 I don’t think that I will be ‘fist bumping’ anytime soon, nor do I fancy donning latex gloves before I shake a colleagues hand…..so, I think I will just take my chances with the germs for now, and have the colloidal silver at the ready should I pick up anything ‘nasty’!

 Reference: “The fist bump: A more hygienic alternative to the handshake” by Sara Mela, BSc and David E. Whitworth, PhD appears in theAmerican Journal of Infection Control, (www.ajicjournal.org) Volume 42, Issue 8 (August 2014).